Notes on the Geography of Indonesia: The Botanical Gardens at Bogor

 That jungle feeling.

-Outside the garden gates: don't expect bucolic calm.
-Think Jakarta.
+Outside the garden gates: don't expect a continuation of the bucolic mood.